Limits of CSP Problems and Efficient Parameter Testing: Testability of variants of the ground state energy

 \subsection{Microcanonical version}

-Next we will state the microcanonical version of Theorem \ref{main}, that is the continuous generalization of the main result of \cite{VKK}.
-To be able to do this, we require the microcanonical analog of Lemma \ref{intcont}, that will be a generalization of Theorem 5.5 from \cite{BCL2} for arbitrary $r$-graphs (except for the fact that we are not dealing with node weights), and its proof will also follow the lines of the aforementioned theorem.
-Before stating the lemma, we recall some notation and state yet another auxiliary lemma.
+Next we will state and prove the microcanonical version of \Cref{ch4:main}, that is the continuous generalization of the main result of \cite{VKK} for an arbitrary number $q$ of the states.
+To be able to do this, we require the microcanonical analog of \Cref{ch4:intcont}, that will be a generalization of Theorem 5.5 from \cite{BCL2} for arbitrary $r$-graphs (except for the fact that we are not dealing with node weights), and its proof will also follow the lines of the aforementioned theorem.
+Before stating the lemma, we outline some notation and state yet another auxiliary lemma.